fahickman/asp8/README.md

 page as the instruction (current page addressing).
 The assembler will select the appropriate addressing mode for each instruction based on its argument.

-Data in pages other than the current and zero page can be referenced via a two-step loading process.
-First, by loading the address into A via a pointer in either the current or zero page, then an accumulator-based load to load the data at that address.
+Data in pages other than the current and zero page can be referenced via indirect addressing.
 For example:

+         ORG @7700 ; set current page to @77
+         WRD @1777 ; value we are interested in

          ORG @0100 ; set current page to 01, making page @77 unavailable
-    ptr: WRD @7700 ; the address we are interested in ...
+    ptr: WRD @7700 ; the address of the value we are interested in ...
-         LDA ptr   ; load the value in ptr (@7700) into A LDA A+#04 ; load the data at location @7704 into A
+         LDA [ptr] ; load the value in memory address "ptr" (@7700) into A ; A now holds the value @1777

 The Assembler
 ------------